Searching QCAT information

 If you are not directly involved in the case (a non-party), a fee will apply.

 How do I search the register of proceedings (list of cases before QCAT)?

 To request a search of the QCAT register of proceedings, you must provide a request in writing that includes the name of at least one party to the proceeding.
 You can ask for the search results to be delivered in writing (via email or post) or verbally if you make a request in person.

 - via email

-Please note that credit card authorisation forms cannot be accepted via email or fax.
+Please note that credit card authorisation forms cannot be accepted via email.
 Please contact QCAT to provide payment over the phone.

 - via post: written request and cheque, money order or credit card authorisation form to GPO Box 1639, Brisbane, Qld, 4001

 - in person: QCAT, Level 11, 259 Queen Street, Brisbane along with cash, credit card, cheque or money order payment.

 Do I have to pay a fee to request a search?

 If you are not directly involved in the case (a non-party), you will need to pay a fee before the search of the register is conducted.
 There is no refund regardless of the outcome of the search.